Qbix/auth/README.md

 By hosting the identity claim at a given url, the site is understood to "endorse" the claim. *Even sites do not support this protocol* can be used in this manner.
 Many well-known social networking site, such as `facebook.com` or `plus.google.com`, has certain urls where arbitrary content can only be submitted by the authorized user of the site.
 An example is the user's "about" page, but not their "timeline" page, since comments on posts can be a way for other users to contribute arbitrary text to the page.

+Identity claims alone can already be used to show that the same entity who controls account X1 at site Y1 also controls account X2 at site Y2, because they include the same public keys (and have been signed with the same corresponding private keys).
+When such an entity [authenticates](#authentication) with your site, they can optionally reference URLs of various identity claims signed with those keys.

 ## Discovery

 A particular person (or other entity) can post identity claims on various accounts at various sites.
 Each such claim may use the same public-private key pair, or a different one (see [authentication](#authentication)).